-4. The development of RNP procedures
+3. The development of RNP procedures

 Making use of the advanced navigation capabilities of aircraft is important to support the new TMA concept based on fixed arrival routes and CDO.
 Furthermore RNP can be used to optimize arrival routes.
-In 2023 the KDC will look into feasibility and benefits of advanced navigation capabilities of aircraft.
+In 2024 the KDC continue the study into feasibility and benefit aspects of advanced navigation capabilities of aircraft.